3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 {{< img src="11.png">}}

 In its initialization, it is copying a pointer from variable called **KiServiceTable**.
-That's what we are looking for. :D
+That's what we are looking for.

 {{< img src="13.png">}}